-Celebrate International Women's Day 2019 with 10 Quotes from HERstory
+Celebrate International Women's Day 2021 with 10 Women in STEM Quotes

 Without these historic women in STEM the world would look very different

-March is Women’s History Month and, this Friday, March 8th, International Women’s Day.
-Please help Peterson Technology Partners celebrate some of the most memorable women in STEM history with quotes and unbelievable true stories!
+March is Women’s History Month and March 8th, International Women’s Day.
+Please help Peterson Technology Partners celebrate some of the most memorable women in STEM quotes, history, and unbelievable true stories!

 "Forget this world and all its troubles and, if possible, it's multitudinous Charlatans-- everything, in short, but the Enchantress of Numbers." - Ada Lovelace